-BYOIP · Cloudflare Spectrum docs
+BYOIP

 Assign an IP address

 To use an IP, it must be assigned to a Spectrum app to create the appropriate A (IPv4) or AAAA (IPv6) records.
-This is done by specifying one or more IP addresses when creating an application through the API:
+This is done by specifying one or more IP addresses when creating an application through the API.
+In addition, the DNS “type” field must be updated to “ADDRESS” in order to create a Spectrum app using BYOIP.

-{ "id": "4590376cf2994d72cee36828ec4eff19", "protocol": "tcp/22", "dns": { "type": "ADDRESS", "name": "ssh.example.com" }, "origin_direct": [ "tcp://192.0.2.1:22" ], "ip_firewall": true, "proxy_protocol": false, "spp": false, "tls": "off", "traffic_type": "direct", "edge_ips": { "type": "static", "ips": [ "198.51.100.10", "2001:DB8::1" ] }}
+{ "id": "4590376cf2994d72cee36828ec4eff19", "protocol": "tcp/22", "dns": { "type": "ADDRESS", "name": "ssh.example.com" }, "origin_direct": ["tcp://192.0.2.1:22"], "ip_firewall": true, "proxy_protocol": false, "spp": false, "tls": "off", "traffic_type": "direct", "edge_ips": { "type": "static", "ips": ["198.51.100.10", "2001:DB8::1"] }

 Example